Berat

 Language

 Albanian is the official language of Albania.
-However, English is widely spoken in Shkoder.
+However, English is also commonly spoken in Berat, especially in the tourism sector.

 Visa